Featured Game Hub

 What Romestead Is

 Romestead is an action-adventure survival town-builder set after Rome has fallen.
-The public Steam page describes a world where the dead walk at night, players gather and craft during the day, and a camp grows into a working settlement.
+The loop is simple to understand and easy to ruin: the dead walk at night, players gather and craft during the day, and a camp grows into a working settlement.
 You can play alone or with friends, and the game is framed around 1-8 players.
-The Early Access description says the current version includes exploration, combat, crafting, farming, town-building, progression across three distinct biomes, co-op multiplayer, a procedurally generated world, handcrafted dungeons, and points of interest.
+The current Early Access build gives you exploration, combat, crafting, farming, town-building, biome progression, co-op, a generated world, handcrafted dungeons, and points of interest.

 That mix is the reason the guide set starts broad instead of pretending there is already a final item table.
 Romestead has several systems that affect each other.
 A farm is not just a crop patch; it affects citizen food.
 A blacksmith is not just a crafting station; it connects to tools, defense, and tier progress.
 A dungeon is not just a loot room; it can sit between your current settlement and the next boss or biome gate.
 A cart is not just convenience; it changes whether heavy lumber and rock trips are worth taking.